22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Sweet, tart and savory, cranberry chutney makes a delicious alternative to traditional cranberry sauce.

 Chutney is a condiment of Indian origin made with sweet, sour and savory ingredients, like fruit, ginger, onions, sugar, spices, and vinegar.
-This holiday version comes from my mom’s dear friend Joanne Biltekoff, who is like an aunt to me (and lovingly known to my kids as the pickle lady).
+This holiday version comes from my mom’s dear friend Joanne Biltekoff, who is like an aunt to me (and lovingly known to my kids as the pickle lady for her delicious refrigerator pickles).
 Joanne makes a big vat of cranberry chutney before Thanksgiving to jar and give away over the holidays.
 Not only is it a nice alternative to traditional cranberry sauce, it’s also delicious on turkey sandwiches and goes beautifully with cheese, crackers, and charcuterie.

 What You’ll Need To Make Cranberry Chutney